 Daniel Currie is currently teaching three classes to Undergraduate students: Business Law and Ethics, Introduction to Organizational Behavior and Management, and Current Issues in Management.
 All are offered asynchronously throughout the year.
 He was formerly the Director of the Bauer College's GEMBA program, an energy-focused MBA program delivered in Beijing, Urumqi, Dubai and Houston.
 Dan has been teaching graduate courses in the Bauer College since 1994.
-Among others, he has taught International Environment of Business, International Marketing, Business Ethics for Accountants and Business Law and Ethics and Introduction to Organizational Behavior and Management.
+Among others, he has taught International Environment of Business, International Marketing, Business Ethics for Accountants, Business Law and Ethics and Introduction to Organizational Behavior and Management.

 Apart from teaching in the College, Dan has trained thousands of supply chain professionals and managers throughout the United States.
 He has designed and delivered in-house training for, among other companies, Shell Oil, Lexmark Intl., Compaq Computer, Micron Computer, Auto Alliance (Mazda/Ford), ITT Automotive, J.C.
 Penney and Solvay Polymers on a variety of topics that include contract law, business law, negotiation, and supplier selection and measurement.